-The campaign team in Canberra held several important meetings in August:
+Campaign team in Canberra held important meetings:

 Teams meeting with Dr Jeswynn Yogaratnam, newly appointed NT Anti-Discrimination Commissioner, on enacting a human rights act in NT.

 Face-to-face meeting in Canberra with Dr Valmae Kitchener (photo, with CLA President Dr Kristine Klugman), over the prospect of renewing the push to enact a human rights act in Tasmania.